 Once you are on Walt Disney World property, you can save money by using Disney transportation.
 Buses, boats, the monorail, and the new Skyliner are all complimentary and can get you everywhere that you need to go.

 If you are flying into Orlando International Airport, you’ll need to get from the airport to the theme parks.
 Disney’s Magical Express, which used to be offered as an included service, is no longer available.
-Rental cars are also an option but come not only at an added cost for the rental, but also for parking at your Disney resort hotel.
-Parking at the theme parks is free for resort guests, but costs extra for those staying off property.
+Rental cars are also an option but come not only at an added cost for the rental, but also for gas and tolls.
+Parking at the theme parks is free for resort guests, but costs extra for those staying off-property.

 We always skip the rental car.
 It’s a great way to save money, and you can avoid the stress of driving.
 Cabs and rideshares are easily found at the airport, and there are also third-party shuttles available.